matrix-org/matrix-spec-proposals/proposals/4133-extended-profiles.md

 An alternative approach could involve introducing a completely new API for extended profile information.
 However, this may lead to increased complexity for client and server implementations.

+At the time of writing, Extensible Profiles as Rooms ([MSC1769](https://github.com/matrix-org/matrix-spec-proposals/pull/1769)) is under development for richer and more granular content and privacy controls, which this proposal does not intend to replace - this proposal focuses on basic global profile data without the complexity of per-room profile management.

 ## Security Considerations

-Since profile fields are public, there are minimal security risks associated with the transmission of sensitive information; however, users should be made aware that any information they add will be visible to others on the federated network.
-Clients *should* inform them of this.
+Since profile fields are public, the server is not directly responsible for the privacy of the data;
+however, clients should make users aware that any information published in their profile will be visible to others on the federated network.

+Likewise, if a server automatically publishes data in user profile fields (e.g. setting a job title based on an organisation's internal user database) then they must have consent to do so.

 Homeservers and clients *must* comply relevant privacy regulations, particularly regarding data deletion and retention.
 Profile data *should* be cleared when a user is deactivated, and while